2010 Ukrainian Amateur Cup

 The 2010 Ukrainian Amateur Cup was the fifteenth annual season of Ukraine's football knockout competition for amateur football teams.
 The competition started on 11 August 2010 and concluded on 31 October 2010.

+The cup holders FC Karpaty Yaremche did not enter.

+Participated clubs

+In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).